Build a Bot Tutorial

 3. Akela uses Hello as the example contact message A square with rounded corners with a face in it. to trigger the Greetings rule.
 When she presses Enter, her bot correctly predicts the greetings intent, so she confirms the result.

 4. Next, Akela adds the bot response A square with rounded corners and a robot head inside..
-She wants the bot to respond with its own greeting, so she adds a Message bot action and enters Hi, how can I help today? as the message she wants the bot to send to the contact.
+She wants the bot to respond with its own greeting, so she adds a Message action and enters Hi, how can I help today? as the message she wants her bot to send to the contact.

 6. Akela repeats this process and creates a Goodbyes rule.
 She uses Bye as the triggering contact message A square with rounded corners with a face in it..